shrimpytacos/term-project/README.md

     - A **single theme**.
 In this scenario, the goal is to construct a coherent database that covers a large extent or series of related extents (i.e. all major cities in X country).
 In this scenario, the goal will likely involve data concatenation (combining datasets to create a new dataset or series of datasets that are internally consistent).
 Like the first option, you must demonstrate that such a dataset does not already exist or is not publicly available.
   -	Note that the value added in this project scenario could involve wrangling a dataset to make it usable (applying a relevant classification scheme, etc.)
   -	Your data could be raster, vector, classified satellite imagery, georeferenced data tables, etc. It must be geographic data that is published in an immediately usable form.
 Your public should be able to easily use your data and know what to expect from it.
-  -	You must demonstrate your data wrangling work (to be done with Python code) inside a Python notebook or in Python scripts.
+  -	If you needed to process data you found in any way, you must demonstrate you did this by sharing your code, either from inside a Python notebook or in Python scripts.
 While your public may not run this code, it provides a form of data lineage/documentation for what was done to it.
 It can also be useful in cases where such datasets need to be processed again (e.g. when new versions are published).
 Your code must work, and be organized and documented.
   -	You must publish a metadata file for each data set/layer.
 This metadata must be a visible part of your web atlas.
 Your metadata should include at least the following wherever applicable:
     -	*summary/description; spatial data type; source/source url(s); date collected; date published; an explanation of each attribute; extent; spatial resolution; coordinate system; projection (if projected); use limitations/license.*
   -	Your data should be published in a Github repository that contains a README.md file utilizing relevant markdown notation *briefly* explaining the premise of your data curation project, a rationale for why it is necessary, a description of the data contained, etc.